Azure/pytest-azurepipelines/README.rst

 Features:

 * Formats the PyTest output to show test docstrings and module names instead of just test case names in the Azure Pipelines UI.
-* Overloads the `--junit-xml` flag on execution with a default value
-* Uploads test results automatically, no need for a seperate test results upload command
+* Uploads test results automatically, no need for a separate test results upload command
 * Displays the number of failed tests if there were failures as an error message in the UI
 * Automatically formats code coverage and uploads coverage data if pytest-cov is installed
 * Supports running inside a Docker container and automatically uploads test results